kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ```

 #### Getting the minimum acceptable fee from the blockchain
 Transactions usually require a fee to be processed.
-To know what is the minimum fee that the blockchain will accept, use:
+In most examples we used a fixed fee, but a smarter way is to query the blockchain for the minimum fee.

 ```python
 minimum_fee = client.get_minimum_fee()
 ```

+Trying to send a transaction with insufficient Fee will result in a failed transaction.
+The blockchain will return an error for the developer to manage.

 #### Getting Transaction Data
 Often times you will want to review a transaction, `get_transaction_data` is here to help you.